ucsb-cs16/w19/_lab/lab04.md

-You will note that the submit.cs score is worth 230 points and the manual grading is worth 50 points, making the total points for this lab equal to 280.
+You will note that the gradescope score is worth 230 points and the manual grading is worth 50 points, making the total points for this lab equal to 280.
 The grade will ultimately normalized to be out of 100 points.
 This lab is worth exactly the same as all the other labs done so far (i.e. the 300 points here are equivalent to 100 points in other labs).

 <h2>Step 9: Done!</h2>